 An overview of the advertising including the historical and current roles of advertising in our economy, basic advertising concepts and methods, and social and cultural effects.
-Offered every 2 years.
-3 credits.

 CM 191 Special Topics in Communication

 An introductory level course in communications on current or specialized topics.
 Offered every year.
 3 credits.